 Intercept surveys tend to have many steps and require serious effort to answer.
 Completing often takes at least a few minutes.

-They might be seen as a good way of collecting in-depth user feedback but they hold some major disadvantages.
+They might be seen as a good way of collecting in-depth customer feedback but they hold some major disadvantages.

 #1.
 They disturb website visitors with new windows